Kuroi-Yuki/Tone-Analyzer-Node-RED/README.md

 ![Node-RED flow editor](images/tone4.png)

 ## Overall Node-RED flow
 The following diagram provides an overview of the finalize Node-RED flow.
 If you are not interested in starting from scratch, you can import the final version of the flow from the file **Node-RED_flow_Full.json**, which can be found in this repository.
+To do that:
+- Go to the hamburger menu at the top right of the page after which select **Import Clipboard**.
+- Paste the content of the JSON file and click on **Import**.

 ![Overall Node-RED flow](images/tone7.png)